Authors of section

 Different locking plate shapes and sizes are available.

-Generally, locking head screws and conventional screws are self-tapping.
+Generally, locking screws and conventional screws are self-tapping.
 On rare occasions, tapping may be desirable when the surgeon encounters unusually dense or sclerotic cortical bone, such as in the atrophic edentulous mandible.

-Locking head vs locking plate screw
+Locking screw vs nonlocking screw

-When using a locking head screw, use a threaded drill guide to keep the drill in the center of the plate hole and perfectly perpendicular to the plate so that the screw head can lock evenly.
+When using a locking screw, use a threaded drill guide to keep the drill in the center of the plate hole and perfectly perpendicular to the plate so that the screw head can lock evenly.

 Drill the hole with the appropriate-sized drill bit.

-Screws are inserted using a screwdriver.
+Insert the screws using a screwdriver.

-Use of threaded drill buide
+Use of threaded drill guide

-Drilling of the hole
+Drilling the hole

 Threaded drill guides of different lengths are available.
 The drill guides can be used to manipulate the plate on the mandible and protect the surrounding soft tissues during drilling.

-Drilling of the hole
+Drilling the hole

 Screw length determination